someguy20336/TypeRight/README.md

 }
 ```

 The `ScriptEnum` attribute has one property named `UseExtendedSyntax` that can be used to export the enum with some additional properties that are sometimes useful if your enum might have a display name or abbreviation.
 Note, to add a display name or abbreviation, you can use any attribute that inherits from `IEnumDisplayNameProvider`.
-A default implementation is provided in `DefaultEnumDisplayNameProvider`
+A default implementation is provided in `EnumDisplayName`.
+Due to the nature of parsing the code, **it is important that all properties be defined in the constructor as Named Arguments**.

 ```C#
 [ScriptEnum(UseExtendedSyntax = true)]